astral-sh/uv/README.md

 ## Installation

-Install uv with our standalone installers, or from [PyPI](https://pypi.org/project/uv/):
+Install uv with our standalone installers:

 ```bash
 # On macOS and Linux.